dmleong/manager-resources/README.md

 # How does Danielle even

 Welcome to my README!
-I've heard that my passion for fighting to right injustice can be a bit intimidating if you don't know me, so I wrote this README in hopes to help you understand how best to work with me.
+I've heard that my passion can be a bit intimidating if you don't know me, so I wrote this README in hopes to help you understand how best to work with me.
 I care deeply about the work I do and the people on my team and I want to help you be your best self and do your best work.

 ## TLDR
 I believe in doing the right thing.
 I believe in collaborative teams without bullies.
 I love to ship things quickly and iteratively.
 I love to learn and to teach.
 I value context.
 I will help you become the best person you can be if you let me.
 I value the safety of the marginalized over the hurt feelings of the privileged.
 I'm an introvert.
-I recommend reading [Radical Candor](https://www.blinkist.com/en/books/radical-candor-en/) to understand my feelings on feedback and watching [Fresh Off the Boat](https://en.wikipedia.org/wiki/Fresh_Off_the_Boat) (seasons 1-4) to understand my motiviations for running a team.
+I recommend reading [Radical Candor](https://www.blinkist.com/en/books/radical-candor-en/) to understand my feelings on feedback and watching [Fresh Off the Boat](https://en.wikipedia.org/wiki/Fresh_Off_the_Boat) (seasons 1-4) to understand my motivations for running a team.

 ## Table of contents
 - [My philosophy](#my-philosophy)